department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/plan-a-burial.md

 <ol class="process">
 <li class="process-step list-one">

-##### Gather the information and documents you'll need to identify the deceased
+##### Gather the information and documents you'll need to identify the Veteran, spouse, or dependent family member

 You'll need:

- - The DD214 or other discharge documents of the deceased or the Servicemember or Veteran whose military service will be used to decide if the deceased qualifies for burial in a VA national cemetery.
-If you can't find these documents, please ask for our help to get them.
-[Find out which discharge documents we accept along with your application](https://www.cem.va.gov/CEM/hmm/discharge_documents.asp).
+ - The DD214 or other discharge documents of the Veteran or Servicemember whose military service will be used to determine eligibility for burial in a VA national cemetery.
+If you can't find these documents, please ask for our help to get them. <br> [Find out which discharge documents we accept along with your application](https://www.cem.va.gov/CEM/hmm/discharge_documents.asp).

-You'll need the deceased's:
+You'll need the Veteran, Servicemember, or dependent family member's:

  - Name
  - Gender